 You want to open your home to friends and family, but the idea of feeding a whole mess of people is a little intimidating.
 What if they don’t like it?
 What if you don’t make enough food? and How in the world will you pay for it all?

 Growing up the eldest of five children, I learned early on how to cook for a crowd.
 My parents were both from big families (6 and 8 kids there) so family get-togethers, were, well HUGE.
 Today I regularly cook for a small army.

-But, I realize that not all families are as big as ours.
+Not all families are as big as ours.
 Cooking for many can be a challenge when it’s not your norm.
-When we have company, I, too, am plagued by the question of “What if there’s not enough food?”

 Don’t let this put a damper on your bigger gatherings.
 Here are my strategies for feeding a crowd: